 85% of serum 25(OH)D is strongly bound to Vitamin D Binding Protein (VDBP) [WP] molecules.
 This evolved from the albumin [WP] proteins, which are the most common proteins in the blood plasma..
 15% is more loosely bound to albumin proteins.
 0.03% is unbound, freely in solution in the plasma.

 25(OH)D can diffuse passively across cell membranes.
-However, its transport into kidney cells us usually when bound to VDBP.
+However, its transport into kidney cells is usually when bound to VDBP.
 Vitamin D blood tests measure the total amount of 25(OH)D in the bloodstream, bound and free.
 It is also possible to measure just the free portion, but this is less frequently used in clinical practice.
 Here we encounter two alternative systems of units:

-ng/mL = nanograms per milliliter.
-This is billions of a gram of 25(OH)D per gram of blood plasma [WP] - the 95% water fluid which makes up 55% of the volume of the blood, the other 45% comprising blood cells.
+ng/mL = nanograms per millilitre.
+This is billionths of a gram of 25(OH)D per gram of blood plasma [WP] - the 95% water fluid which makes up 55% of the volume of the blood, the other 45% comprising blood cells.
 For instance, 50 ng/mL is one part 25(OH)D by mass to 20,000,000 parts by mass of plasma.

 nmol/L - nano-moles per litre.
 A mole is an SI unit representing a particular number of molecules: about 6 to the power 23.
-A nanomol is a billionth of this, so it is, precisely, 602,214,000,000,000 molecules.
+A nanomole is a billionth of this, so it is, precisely, 602,214,000,000,000 molecules.
 The conversion factor with the mass of the 25(OH)D molecule is about 2.5, so 125 nmol/L 25(OH)D is the same as 50 ng/mL 25(OH)D. nmol/L is most commonly used in the UK, Canada, Australia and New Zealand.

-The level of 25(OH)D in the blood plasma or anywhere else does not signal anything.
+The level of 25(OH)D in the blood plasma or anywhere else does not signal anything within the body.
+While many cell types work best with a sufficiently high level of circulating 25(OH)D, this level is not signaling information - it is just providing the chemical precursor required for proper cellular operation.
 25(OH)D never acts as a hormone.
 25(OH)D does not bind strongly to the Vitamin D Receptor (VDR).
 The level of 25(OH)D is the best measure of a person's total "vitamin D sufficiency", since vitamin D3 is converted, over a period of days to a week, to the longer-lasting 25(OH)D which supplies the bodily systems which we are most interested in:

 The kidneys, in which the 1-hydroxylase enzyme, the activity of which is tightly controlled by the parathyroid hormone, converts 25(OH)D to a very low level (such as 0.045 ng/mL https://vitamindstopscovid.info/02-autocrine/#02-nothorm) of circulating 1,25-dihydroxyvitamin D, which acts as a hormone (endocrine signaling agent) to control the activities of multiple cell types in distant parts of the body for the purpose of regulating calcium-phosphate-bone metabolism.